CANIS-NAU/NetGauge_Games/README.md

 To add more tiles to the homepage, simply update this build funciton with the additional tile that you are aiming to build.

-### Primary Dart Code Location

-The primary code for the application, its functions, and its various pages is located at `NetGauge_Games\lib`.

 ### Device-Specfic Folders and Files

 Very rarely you may have to make changes to device-specific files and folders instead of making global changes to the dart code.
 You can locate Android specific files at `NetGauge_Games\android` and iOS specific files at `NetGauge_Games\ios`.